2016–17 Bangladesh Premier League

-The 2016 Bangladesh Premier League, also known as BPL 4 and AKS BPL 2016 (for sponsorship reasons) was the fourth season of the Bangladesh Premier League (BPL), the top level professional Twenty20 cricket franchise league in Bangladesh.
+The Bangladesh Premier League 2016, also known as BPL Season 4 and AKS BPL 2016 (for sponsorship reasons) was the fourth season of the Bangladesh Premier League (BPL), the top level professional Twenty20 cricket franchise league in Bangladesh.
 The competition was organised by the Bangladesh Cricket Board (BCB) and featured seven teams.
 The season originally began on 4 November 2016 and ended on 9 December 2016.
-However, after the first four matches of the tournament were abandoned due to rain and with more rain forecast, the league opted to restart on 8 November and to replay all of the opening six matches.
+However, after the first four matches of the tournament were abandoned due to rain and with more rain forecast, the league opted to restart on 8 November and to replay all six of the opening six matches.

-Two new teams, Khulna Titans and Rajshahi Kings played in the competition with new ownership after the original franchises were not allowed to enter the 2015 competition, while the Sylhet Super Stars franchise was excluded from the competition.
+Two new teams, Khulna Titans and Rajshahi Kings played in the competition under new owners after the original franchisees were not allowed to enter the 2015 competition, while the Sylhet Super Stars franchise was excluded from the competition.
 The BCB originally claimed that Sylhet had breached franchisee agreements or not paid bank guarantees, but on 21 September clarified that the franchise had been excluded for "disciplinary reasons".
 Comilla Victorians were the defending champions but were eliminated in the group stage.
 In the championship game, Dhaka Dynamites defeated Rajshahi Kings to win their third title.